Hywan/LaMaisonVivante/README.md

 Domestic Appliances are used for thiner monitoring.
 For the moment, only the dishwasher is supported with the `vzug-reader` program.
 [Learn more](appliances/dishwasher/vzug-reader/).

+## Water

+The house uses rain for everything.
+Rain is collected inside 2 water tanks.
+The `tank-level-sensor` program runs in an Arduino to calculate the remaining water in the tanks.
+[Learn more](water/tank-level-sensor/).